thaliproject/postcardapp/readme.md

 Therefore after cloning this project please:

+We don't get autoremove working until jxcore 0.3.0.5 at the earliest so we need to tell people about the find command

 1. Install JXcore from [here](http://jxcore.com/downloads)
 2. Install Cordova
  1. Windows - `jx install cordova -g`